webdriverio/workshop/chapter_02.md

 This script now should open and close the browser again.
 You can now work on the assignment to create an automation script that does the steps outlined at the top of this chapter.
 You find all commands that are available in WebdriverIO in the [API docs](https://webdriver.io/docs/api.html).

-__Note:__ All code examples in the API docs assume your are running the WDIO testrunner using synchronous commands.
-This exercise is running WebdriverIO as standalone version.
-Synchronous commands are not supported here.
-Ensure that call every command with the `await` operator so that [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are being resolved properly.
-You can read more about different modes and setup types of WebdriverIO [in the docs](https://webdriver.io/docs/setuptypes.html).

 ## Extra #1

 Sending many WebDriver requests can be expensive especially if you use a cloud vendor like Sauce Labs where you have to connect with a server in the cloud.
 Single WebDriver calls can have latencies of multiple hundreds of milliseconds.
 In order to keep the test execution time low, it is recommended to keep the number of WebDriver requests small.